FREE SHIPPING on orders of $85 or more

 Bamberry has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Banbury, Bandbury, Bandebury, Bandury, Bambury, Bamberry and many more.

 This web page shows only a small excerpt of our Bamberry research.
-Another 119 words (8 lines of text) are included under the topic Early Bamberry History in all our PDF Extended History products.
+Another 119 words (8 lines of text) are included under the topic Early Bamberry History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Bamberry Notables in all our PDF Extended History products.
+More information is included under the topic Early Bamberry Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bamberry family moved to Ireland, but this topic is not covered in this excerpt.
-Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bamberrys to arrive on North American shores: